GoDaddy review 2021 and experiences: Description, Pricing, User Reviews

-If the information on the available products can already be described as sparse, things don’t look any better in terms of transparent information regarding data security and data center, quite the opposite: complete absence.
-Where the data center is located, where the servers with the hosted data of customers are located, what security precautions are taken to ensure operation and to take data security into account, all this is not explained on the website.
+Suppose the information on the available products can already be described as sparse.
+In that case, things don’t look any better in terms of transparent information regarding data security and data center, quite the opposite: complete absence.
+Where the data center is located, where the servers with the hosted data of customers are located, what security precautions are taken to ensure the operation and to take data security into account.
+All this is not explained on the website.

 We cannot give GoDaddy’s support a good report card overall.
-The fact that neither chat nor mail support exist would be tolerable, but even the phone support is only available from 8 am to 8 pm on weekdays.
+The fact that neither chat nor mail support exists would be tolerable, but even the phone support is only available from 8 am to 8 pm on weekdays.
 A 24/7 service is not provided, not to mention personal customer support.
-Rather, the “help yourself” principle applies here.
-At least GoDaddy provides a concise FAQ section, a help page on various topics and a blog richly stocked with articles on various topics related to being a webmaster.
+Instead, the “help yourself” principle applies here.
+At least GoDaddy provides a concise FAQ section, a help page on various topics, and a blog richly stocked with articles related to being a webmaster.

 Information on a few selected topics in gruesome translation is available in the help section.

-The fact that customer information and service are not in the first place is again emphasized by a note on the help page that the translation of the English version was done by a language robot.
-Its skills are exceptional, as the following sample shows: “We exclude a number of files and directories from backups by default.
+The fact that customer information and service are not in the first place is again emphasized by a note on the help page that a language robot translated the English version.
+Its skills are exceptional, as the following sample shows: “We exclude many files and directories from backups by default.
 To see the list of files and directories excluded in your account, go to this article based on which product page backup to use:”

-Our call to phone support, after a few minutes of maneuvering through a cumbersome and nonspecific phone selection menu (“If you want to buy something, please press 2,” “If you have questions about your bill, please press 4”), was answered by a support representative who was friendly.
-He readily provided information about the server location and data centers, but obviously did not have any detailed information at hand himself.
+Our call to phone support, after a few minutes of maneuvering through a cumbersome and nonspecific phone selection menu (“If you want to buy something, please press 2,” “If you have questions about your bill, please press 4”), was answered by a friendly support representative.
+He readily provided information about the server location and data centers but did not have any detailed information at hand himself.

 Rates and conditions

-The prices that are supposed to lure new customers on the product page of the hosting portfolio do not correspond to the permanently valid standard prices, as the footnoted notes below the discount display indicate.
-By the way, the patient prospective customer will find the breakdown of the footnote after some scrolling in a pop-up window, which he can open by clicking at the bottom of the page.
-This explains that the stated prices are only valid for the first term and that renewal prices – i.e. the actual regular prices – may be subject to change.
+The prices that are supposed to lure new customers on the product page of the hosting portfolio do not correspond to the permanently valid standard costs, as the footnoted notes below the discount display indicate.
+By the way, the prospective patient customer will find the breakdown of the footnote after scrolling in a pop-up window, which he can open by clicking at the bottom of the page.
+This explains that the stated prices are only valid for the first term and that renewal prices – i.e., the actual regular prices – may be subject to change.
 At least at the time of our research, the rate model was as follows: